Tanishk053/content-ops-starter/content/pages/index.md

         text: >
           **

-          "I am 19 years old, and the words I write in my songs come from my own experiences.
-Through my lyrics, I want to reach people, share my thoughts, and understand the world better."
+          I am 19 years old, and every word I write in my songs is a reflection of my own experiences—my joys , my dreams.
+Music and poetry are not just art for me; they are my way of connecting with the world.
+Through my lyrics, I want to touch hearts, make people feel seen, and share emotions that words alone often fail to express.
+More than just reaching people, I want to explore the world through their stories, their emotions, and their realities.
+Every song I write is a piece of me, and through it, I hope to understand life a little better."

           **
         image: